-Led by Eton’s development programme, the continual enhancement and re-imagining of our learning spaces to embrace the latest technology and pedagogy provides our pupils with academic facilities designed to inspire and equip our boys to excel.
+Led by Eton’s development programme, the continual enhancement and re-imagining of our learning spaces to embrace the latest technology and pedagogy provides our boys with academic facilities designed to inspire and equip our boys to excel.
 This is supported by the broad range of outstanding resources made available by our libraries and Collections.

 Housing 29 laboratories for the biology, chemistry and physics departments, this Victorian building has been substantially extended and refurbished multiple times over the last half-century.